tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Correctly-implemented clients will ignore these configurations because they do not recognize the mandatory extension.
 Servers SHOULD ensure that any client using these configurations encounters a warning or error message.
-This can be accomplished by giving the extraneous configurations distinctive config IDs or public names, and rejecting the TLS connection or inserting an application-level warning message when these are observed.
+This can be accomplished in several ways, including:

+* By giving the extraneous configurations distinctive config IDs or public names, and rejecting the TLS connection or inserting an application-level warning message when these are observed.

+* By giving the extraneous configurations an invalid public key and a public name not associated with the server, so that the initial ClientHelloOuter will not be decryptable and the server cannot perform the recovery flow described in {{rejected-ech}}.

 # Server Behavior {#server-behavior}

 As described in {{topologies}}, servers can play two roles, either as